opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 userroleattribute: myattribute
 ```

-The Security plugin then issues the substituted query against the configured role subtree.
+The security plugin then issues the substituted query against the configured role subtree.
 The entire subtree under `rolebase` is searched:

 ```yml
 rolebase: 'ou=groups,dc=example,dc=com'
 ```

-If you use nested roles (roles that are members of other roles), you can configure the Security plugin to resolve them:
+If you use nested roles (roles that are members of other roles), you can configure the security plugin to resolve them:

 ```yml
 resolve_nested_roles: false
 ```

-After all roles have been fetched, the Security plugin extracts the final role names from a configurable attribute of the role entries:
+After all roles have been fetched, the security plugin extracts the final role names from a configurable attribute of the role entries:

 ```yml
 rolename: cn
 ```

 If this is not set, the DN of the role entry is used.
-You can now use this role name for mapping it to one or more of the Security plugin roles, as defined in `roles_mapping.yml`.
+You can now use this role name for mapping it to one or more of the security plugin roles, as defined in `roles_mapping.yml`.

 ### Approach 2: Use a user's attribute as the role name